EldritchCarMaker/My-Subnautica-Mods/README.md

 # Thanks!
 Huge thanks to the subnautica modding discord, which is probably where you came from, for helping me with the vast majority if not all of these mods.
 Wouldn't have them without major help from people there.

+Many icons and sprites were made by Tom Stone#0118 and Akari - アカリ#1302 on discord, so thanks to them for the great icons used in my mods!

 ## Permissions and stuffs
 I give permission to anyone and everyone to modify and or distribute my mods and the files contained within, under the following restrictions.